-To be eligible to change your benefits following a qualifying life event, you generally must report the event within 30 calendar days of the event by notifying the Plan Administrator.
-(If you are adding or dropping a Dependent due to a divorce/legal separation or death, or adding a Dependent due to loss of eligibility for Medicaid or the Children's Health Insurance Plan, you have 60 calendar days to report the event.)
+To be eligible to change your benefits following a qualifying life event, you generally must report the event within 30 calendar days of the event online via EasyEnroll, which can be accessed at go.gwu.edu/easyenroll.
+(If you are adding or dropping a Dependent due to a divorce or legal separation or due to the events described under "Special Enrollment Rights," below, you have 60 calendar days to report the event.)
 You will be asked to submit any necessary documentation (as applicable) related to the qualifying life event.
-However, do not wait until you receive documentation before enrolling; you must report the event within 30 calendar days of the event (or 60 calendar days, as applicable) or it will be treated as a late enrollment and you will be required to wait until the next open enrollment period, except as noted below for a newborn or newly-adopted child.
+However, do not wait until you receive documentation before enrolling; you must report the event within 30 calendar days of the event or it will be treated as a late enrollment and you will be required to wait until the next open enrollment period.

 The Plan Administrator reserves the right to determine whether you have experienced an event that would permit an election change and whether your requested election change is consistent with such event.
-Remember that you may only make changes that are consistent with the change in your family status and that once you cease to be covered by the Medical Benefit, you cannot reenroll at a later date.
-The decision to drop medical coverage is irrevocable.
+Remember that you may only make changes that are consistent with the change in your family status.